Roman von Ungern-Sternberg: Mongolia and Ungern (February to August 1921)

 Ungern, Mongolian lamas and princes brought the Bogd Khan from Manjusri Monastery to Urga on 21 February 1921.
 On 22 February, a solemn ceremony took place to restore the Bogd Khan to the throne.
 As a reward for ousting the Chinese from Urga, the Bogd Khan granted Ungern the high hereditary title darkhan khoshoi chin wang in the degree of khan, and other privileges.
 Other officers, lamas and princes who had participated in these events also received high titles and awards.

-For seizing Urga, Ungern received from Semyonov the rank of lieutenant-general.

 On 22 February 1921, Mongolia was proclaimed an independent monarchy.
 Supreme power over Mongolia belonged to the Bogd Khan, or the 8th Bogd Gegen Jebtsundamba Khutuktu.
-According to some eyewitnesses (such as his engineer and officer Kamil Giżycki, and Polish adventurer and writer Ferdynand Antoni Ossendowski), Ungern was the first to institute order in Urga by imposing street cleaning and sanitation, promoting religious life and tolerance in the capital and attempting to reform the economy.

-Ossendowski, one of the most popular Polish writers in his lifetime (at the time of his death in 1945, his overseas sales were the second-highest of all the writers of Poland), had served as an official in Kolchak's government and, after its collapse, fled to Mongolia.
-He became one of Ungern's very few friends, and in 1922, published a best-selling book in English, Beasts, Men and Gods, about his adventures in Siberia and Mongolia, which remains the book by which the Ungern story is best known in the English-speaking world.
+Ossendowski had served as an official in Kolchak's government and, after its collapse, fled to Mongolia.
+He became one of Ungern's very few friends, and in 1922, published a best-selling book in English, Beasts, Men and Gods, about his adventures in Siberia and Mongolia.
 Comparison of Ossendowski's diary with his book and documents on Mongolia revealed that his reports on Mongolia at Ungern are largely true, except for a few stories.
 Ossendowski was the first to describe Ungern's views in terms of Theosophy, but Ungern himself had never been a Theosophist.

+A similar novel, Asian Odyssey, written by Dmitri Alioshin, who was a soldier in Ungern's forces, describes the millenarist beliefs common among Ungern's supporters:

+Hutukhta did not share Ungern's enthusiasm for re-establishing monarchy across the continent, knowing that his small army would likely be vanquished by the Soviets or Chinese long before any of these ambitions could be realized.
+In April 1921 he wrote to Beijing distancing Outer Mongolia from Ungern's vision and asking if the Chinese government would be interested in resuming the dominant relationship it had had under the former emperors.
+Ungern began seeking other sources of support.
+Japan, believed by the Soviets to be supporting Ungern extensively, instead doubted the capability of the ACD and considered the mercurial Ungern harder to work with than Semyonov had been.
+The Chinese warlords Ungern reached out to also rejected his plans, even Zhang Zuolin, then in control of most of Manchuria, to whom Ungern offered the throne of a hypothetical empire that would stretch to Central Asia.

 Ungern did not interfere in Mongolian affairs and assisted Mongols only in some issues according to orders of the Bogd Khan.
-Russian colonists, on the other hand, suffered cruelties from Ungern's secret police bureau led by Leonid Sipailo.
-Many innocent people were tortured and killed by Sipailo and his subordinates.
-A list of people known to have been killed on Ungern's orders or by others on their pretext, both in Russia and Mongolia, confirms the deaths of 846 people, approximately 100–120 from Urga, which was about 3%–8% of the total foreign colony population.
+Russian colonists, on the other hand, suffered cruelties from Ungern's secret police bureau led by Sipailov.
+A list of people known to have been killed on Ungern's orders or by others on their pretext, both in Russia and Mongolia, confirms the deaths of 846 people, approximately 100–120 from Urga, about 3–8% of the total foreign colony population.
 Ungern's unrelenting harshness contributed to discontent that later erupted in mutiny among his troops.